sotakao/STUOD_Hackathon_2021/README.md

 ### Tutorials

-In the `tutorials` folder, you will find a three-part climate-themed tutorial on machine learning that will get you up to speed with the tools required for the hackathon.
+In the `tutorials` folder, you will find a three-part climate-themed tutorial on machine learning that will get you up to speed with the tools required to start hacking.
 This includes discussions on:

 - Using the Lorenz 63 model to learn about statistical classification